-Two interested party comments have been received by staff in support of the request.
+No interested party comments have been received by staff.

 STANDARD OF REVIEW FOR REZONING

 Criteria for granting the proposed form district change/rezoning: KRS Chapter 100.213

 - 1. The proposed form district/rezoning change complies with the applicable guidelines and policies Plan 2040; OR - 2.
 The existing form district/zoning classification is inappropriate and the proposed classification is appropriate; OR - 3.
 There have been major changes of an economic, physical, or social nature within the area involved which were not anticipated in Plan 2040 which have substantially altered the basic character of the area.